jlelong/LaTeX-Workshop-wiki/Multi-File-Projects.md

 If no root file is found, most of the features in LaTeX Workshop will not work.

 Once the root file is determined, it is parse to discover all files it includes using `input`, `include`, `InputIfFileExists`, `subfile`, `import` and `subimport` and the process goes on recursively.
 All these files are considered to define a LaTeX project.

+**Note**: for all this to work, you have to open the directory (or one of its antecedents) containing the whole LaTeX project.